 We are at the start of a brand new week and as a team, we have been working from home for two and a half weeks now.
 We left the office not really knowing when we would be back, and we still don’t really know.
 What we do know however, is that we will be back, and that’s what we’re looking ahead to.

 Reflecting on the past two weeks we can assess what we’ve learned.
 This situation is the first of its kind to have happened to us in our lifetimes.
 From any big event, or momentous situation there will always be negatives and positives you can find.
 We are choosing now to look at the positives.
 These might have crept up on you without you realising, others might have been more of a struggle to think of, but they are there, you’ve just got to look for them.

 What positives have we gained from this?
 Have you found more time to do something that just didn’t seem possible before?
-Have you learned how to manage your anxiety and stress levels, or new ways of dealing with this, such as meditation?
-Have you realised what’s most important to you throughout all this, like simply being able to pop over to a friend’s house for a coffee, or visiting your parents or siblings?
+Learned how to manage your anxiety and stress levels, or new ways of dealing with this, such as meditation?
+Realised what’s most important to you throughout all this, like simply being able to pop over to a friend’s house for a coffee, or visiting your parents or siblings?

 Once this is all over, just how grateful will you feel at the sight of a full shelf in the supermarket, or being able to be amongst crowds again.
 We react positively to human contact.
 When we hug someone, the hormone Oxytocin is released which can actually reduce our stress levels.
 With this now denied to many of us, is one of the positives you could gain from this, realising the simple joy of a hug?